-The K-12 educational administrator graduate certificate/endorsements preparation program is designed for post-baccalaureate or post-master's candidates who desire to obtain a North American Division Educational Administration certificate.
+The Educational leadership graduate certificate/endorsements preparation program is designed for post-baccalaureate or post-master's candidates who desire to obtain a North American Division Educational Leadership certificate.
 Those specifically served by this certificate are the following:

-- a.
-Teachers interested in becoming educational administrators, supervisors of instruction, or superintendents. - b.
-Principals of K-8, K-10, K-12, and 9-12 schools interested in becoming or required to become certified educational administrators, supervisors of instruction, or superintendent of schools.
+- Teachers interested in becoming educational leaders, supervisors of instruction, or superintendents. - b.
+Principals of K-8, K-10, K-12, and 9-12 schools interested in becoming or required to become certified educational leaders, supervisors of instruction, or superintendent of schools.

-The University offers the course work required for Educational Administration certification by the North American Division Education Department.
+The University offers the course work required for Educational Leadership certification by the North American Division Education Department.
 In consultation with a University advisor, the candidate is responsible for creating and successfully completing a course plan that will fulfill the specific North American Division Education Department requirements.
 The University does not provide the certification or endorsement.
-Rather, the candidate applies to the North American Division Education Department through his or her union conference education department for educational administration certification.
+Rather, the candidate applies to the North American Division Education Department through his or her union conference education department for educational leadership certification.